microsoft/pxt-arcade/docs/tutorials/froggy.md

 **👀 Try your game in the simulator 👀**

 Does it do what you expected?
+Well, the fly may have disappeared too fast for you to see!